 I am an Associate Professor in the Department of Health and Behavioral Sciences at the University of Colorado Denver.
-I also currently serve as director of our undergraduate programs in Public Health.
+I recently wrapped up a 3.5-year term as director of our undergraduate programs in Public Health.

 Broadly, my research revolves around addressing how networks constrain or promote the diffusion of information and/or diseases through populations.
-Much of this work has focused on HIV/AIDS in "high risk" populations in the US and Sub-Saharan Africa.
+Much of this work has focused on HIV/AIDS among populations in the US and Sub-Saharan Africa.
 Recently, I have spent more time examining the integrative patterns and processes in problem-focused areas of science that draw from many academic disciplines (e.g., HIV/AIDS, demography, the environment).

 In addition, I have a primary interest in using social network theory to improve strategies used in the design and implementation of primary data collection projects.
-Check out my forthcoming book!
+Check out my recent book!